 Charts and Publications

 IMO SOLAS Chapter V, Regulation 27 (nautical charts and nautical publications) notes that charts and publications necessary for the intended voyage shall be adequate and up to date.
+Provision of information on charts and publications could use the addressed (multicast) and broadcast aspects of VDES

 The aim of nautical chart and publication services are to safeguard navigation at sea by providing information such as nature and form of the coast, water depth, tides table, obstructions and other dangers to navigation, location and type of aids to navigation.